aisraelov/even-g2-protocol/examples/even-ai/README.md

 ---

-## Future: Claude API Integration
+## Future: AI API Integration

-With the display protocol working, the next step is to integrate with Claude:
+With the display protocol working, the next step is to integrate with another LLM AI:

 ```
 ┌─────────────────┐